NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8jspintro.md

 As a self exercise think about the pro's an cons of each case

-#### 6. Including Tag Libraries

-	<%@ taglib uri="http://java.sun.com/jstl/core" prefix="c" %>

-As in user.jsp here uri specifies the the URI namespace of the the tag library and the prefix is an

-alias you use to refer to the tags in the JSP

 ##### [JEE 8 JSP introduction Finish Branch](https://github.com/NicorDesignsLLC/JakartaJEEWebDevelopment/tree/jee8web-jsp-is-html-end2)